 - Humulene.
 This terpene is deeply earthy and woody, like hops or cloves.
-Cannabis strains with this molecule may reduce inflammation.
+Cannabis strains with this molecule may help reduce inflammation.

 - Eucalyptol.
 With notes of eucalyptus and tea tree oil, this molecule is refreshing and invigorating.
-It may also reduce inflammation and fight bacteria.
+It may also help reduce inflammation and fight bacteria.

 - Origin: Cannabis sativa is found primarily in hot, dry climates with long sunny days.
-These include Africa, Central America, Southeast Asia, and western portions of Asia.
+These include Africa, Central America, Southeast Asia, and portions of Western Asia.